Villa miseria: Statistics

 In July 2004 it was estimated that there were about 640 "precarious neighborhoods" in suburban Buenos Aires, with 690,000 residents and 111,000 households.
 The population of the villas miseria in the city of Buenos Aires doubled during the 1990s, reaching about 120,000 as of 2005.

 By 2011, there were over 500,000 people living in more than 800 informal settlements around the periphery of Buenos Aires.
-Research from an NGO called 'A roof for my country' (UTPMP) found that of these settlements, 66% had been founded in the last fifteen years and 65% were still growing.
-Most villa (85%) had no sewage facilities, and a similar percentage had no access to gas.
+Research from an NGO called TECHO or 'A roof for my country' (UTPMP) found that of these settlements, 66% had been founded in the last fifteen years and 65% were still growing.
+Most villas (85%) had no sewerage, and a similar percentage had no access to gas.

 The Government's statistics agency (INDEC) announced in 2016 that 8.8 million people, 32.2% of the population, were living in poverty.
 This was a dramatic leap in numbers from the 4.7% people living in poverty just three years before.

-The non-profit TECHO estimated there more than 1,000 informal settlements in greater Buenos Aires in 2015.
-It stated that only 10% of villas had access to running water and 5% to sewage infrastructure.
+The TECHO organisation estimated that there were more than 1,000 informal settlements in Greater Buenos Aires in 2015, only 10% of which had access to running water and 5% to sewage infrastructure.